JeffreyGaydos/music-database-generator/Schema/SCHEMA_README.md

   - Foreign key to the `Main` table

 ## **Playlist**
 Houses the data associated with traditional music playlists.
-This metadata is not included in the individual music files, and is therefore not generated.
+This metadata is not included in the individual music files and is therefore not generated.
 - `PlaylistID`
   - The ID of this table
 - `PlaylistName`